Prographers/Precomputed-Culling/Documentation/articles/faq.md

 We created this asset for 3 main reasons.

-1. Umbra doesn't support multi-scene setups, or addative scene setups.
+1. Umbra doesn't support multi-scene setups, or additive scene setups.
 2. Umbra bakes are low quality and bleed a lot of objects.
 3. We often had issues with baking in batch mode.